Rynestrm/IvanGibsonCriticalMass/README.md

    If I could build anything I think it would have to be an accessibility app that I have had in my head for a while now.
 In my mind is it like “Yelp” but for people with accessibility issues.
 They cab post about how easy or hard public places are for them to get into or move around once you are there.
 I never have to think about a store front having a small lip at the front door or bathrooms being downstairs so a simple app that can get rid of any anxiety of someone who wants to visit a new place seems like an amazing idea to me.

+## Code Challenge

+Here is a link to my [CodeSandBox](https://codesandbox.io/s/2021-internship-exercise-menu-ivan-gibson-ioe6q?file=/index.html) This will not be edited or changed in anyway after July 30th 2021

 Thank you for taking the time to read this
 Ivan Gibson.